Avelazquez54/Etch-a-Sketch/README.md

 NOTE: Not optimized for smaller screens when doing large scale grid sizes.

-Any advice or constructive Criticism is really helpful as I always appreciate any feedback to improve my skills.
+Any advice or constructive criticism is really helpful as I always appreciate any feedback to improve my skills.

 Huge Thanks to The Odin Project for giving us the lessons and projects they come up with to test and perfect Front-End Web Development skills.